osok/arXiv_papers/Transformer_FAM_Feedback_attention_is_working_memory.md

 # SUMMARY
-The text discusses the Transformer architecture's impact on deep learning, particularly in NLP and vision domains, and introduces the novel Transformer FAM architecture to handle long context inputs efficiently.
+The text discusses the Transformer architecture's impact on deep learning, particularly in NLP and vision domains.
+It introduces Transformer FAM, a novel architecture incorporating feedback loops to enhance working memory and efficiently process long sequences.

 # IDEAS:
 - Transformer architecture has significantly impacted deep learning across various fields by improving performance and scalability.